Arno0x/TwoFactorAuth/readme.md

 Installation
 ------------
-1. Unzip the TwoFactorAuth on your web server's directory and ensure all files and folders have appropriate user:group ownership, depending on your installation (*might be something like www-data:www-data*).
+1. Unzip the TwoFactorAuth package in your web server's directory and ensure all files and folders have appropriate user:group ownership, depending on your installation (*might be something like www-data:www-data*).

 2. Edit the configuration file **/twofactorauth/config.php** and make it match your needs and personnal settings.
-See the configuration section below
+See the configuration section below.

 3. Next, navigate to the install.php page (*exact path will vary depending on where you installed the TwoFactorAuth application*) : http://www.exemple.com/twofactorauth/admin/install.php .
 This page will create the SQLite3 user database and the user table schema.
 It will also create a first "admin" account, with password "admin" and will display a corresponding QRCode to scan.
 Feel free to either delete this admin account once you created your own administrator's account, or at least **change its password** !